Origin of the Ibanez guitar

 The guitar in this series belongs to the 2019 batch and has features that improve some aspects of the instrument.
-Ibanez was forced to make these changes because their previous models received so many complaints.
-Let’s see how much the Ibanez beginner guitar has improved.
+Ibanez was forced to make these changes because their previous models were the object of so many complaints.
+Let's see how much the Ibanez beginner guitar has improved.

 The Ibanez Jumpstart IJRG200-BK electric guitar has a body made of solid basswood, which significantly improves the weight and acoustic performance of the instrument.
 The basswood has a solid maple top that also improves sound performance.

 Ibanez guitars of the 2019 batch have a fretboard in new Zealand pine wood.
-We do not like this wood because it is more fragile than rosewood and does not provide any acoustic improvement.
+We don't like this wood because it's more fragile than rosewood, and doesn't provide any acoustic improvement.
 However, there are some improvements in the quality of the woods because they are now heavier.
-But the change in the tuning fork is an effort to compensate for the costs of the body and in our view, it is a mistake.
+But the change in the tuning fork was an effort to compensate for the costs of the body and in our view, it was a mistake.